vippsas/vipps-solutions/parking/README.md

 <!-- START_METADATA
 ---
-title: Parking
+title: Parking and "Pay-as-you-go"
 pagination_next: null
 pagination_prev: null
 ---
 END_METADATA -->

-# Parking & "Pay-as-you-go"
+# Parking and "Pay-as-you-go"

 <!-- START_COMMENT -->
 ℹ️ Please use the new documentation: